JosephHardin/JosephHardin/README.md

 - 👋 Hi, I’m @JosephHardin
-- 👀 I’m interested in automating household task with robotics
+- 👀 I’m interested in learning how to answer more questions.

 <!---